yamacy/udacity_openstreetmap/README.md

 ## Additional Ideas
 ## Incorrect k values for the tag elements
-I saw that there are few k values for the tag element like 'Lima Emlak 2' and 'Design Office'  that include spaces and wierd values like u'yap\u0131'. k values for the tag elements has speacial importance and must be standart as much as possible.
+I saw that there are few k values for the tag element like 'Lima Emlak 2' and 'Design Office'  that include spaces and wierd values like 'yapı', 'Sisli' (a county name),'FIXME' and 'fixme' (with no useful information-just warning). k values for the tag elements has speacial importance and must be standart as much as possible.
 So, I think there must be some restrictions on these values, for example 'no space' or 'no non-standart characters', because highly non-standart values may prevent us from interpreting data correctly.

 # Conclusion
 This project as a beginning in python was really cool.
 And investigating my hometown was also good.
 This data shows us some improvements about data are necessary.
-Data that is unclear will not be effective, we see that in the top 10 cuisines list.
-On the other hand in the amenities list pharmacies indicates a question to be answered.
-In the last few years Turkish goverments tries to decrease taking drugs especially antibiotics.
-The next question is much more important.
-If this is the pointer of consuming drugs so much, then why?
+In a lot of city names there are not only city names, additionally they have street names even whole address information.
+In some values there are no city name, only county name.
+I fixed all the values that last word must conform to a city name.
+This way, the city names may be split in spaces and update other fields.